 Given the strategic nature of NR2040 and the fact the projects the NR2040 are at the time of writing are unknown, it is not possible to assess NR2040 against projects.
 Therefore, the in-combination assessment has assessed the potential for incombination effects with other similar strategic Plans.

-Table 6-1 below presents the in-combination assessment of NR240 and other Plans.
+Error!
+Reference source not found. below presents the in-combination assessment.